 Disability Support Services Main Content

 Welcome to Southern Illinois University (SIU) office of Disability Support Services (DSS).
 These webpages are designed to provide you with information about the support services available to students with disabilities at SIU in order to allow for a smooth transition from high school.
-More information about this transition is available here.
 In addition to these pages a campus visit even while considering what school to attend is strongly recommended.
 Consider this an open invitation to meet with us to discuss services.

 Disability Support Services provides the required academic and programmatic support services to students with permanent and temporary disabilities.
 Disability services are located throughout the University in integrated settings.
 DSS provides centralized coordination and referral services.